 Gifted youth deserve attention to their well-being and to their universal and unique developmental experiences—beyond academic and/or talent performance or non-performance.
 Gifted education programs, teachers, administrators, and school counselors can and should intentionally, purposefully, and proactively nurture socio-emotional development in these students.
 Gifted children and adolescents are not only developing cognitively; they are also developing socially and emotionally and in career awareness.
 Even cognitive development and academic experiences have social and emotional implications.

-Fully supporting this Position Statement, The Center for Gifted Studies offers the Berta Excellence in Education Workshop to empower parents and educators with tools needed to better meet the social and emotional needs of these students.
+Fully supporting this Position Statement, The Center for Gifted Studies offers the Berta Seminar to empower parents and educators with tools needed to better meet the social and emotional needs of these students.

 In late 2001, Bowling Green residents Vince and Kathleen Berta made a generous donation to The Center for Gifted Studies to establish The Berta Fund for Excellence.
 The Bertas realized that the social and emotional needs of gifted children often went unaddressed.
 The Bertas explained their gift: “It is often said but easily forgotten that the future is our youth.
 The Center for Gifted Studies provides the gifted youth the training, education, and environment with which to maximize their skills.
 By establishing the Berta Fund for Excellence in Gifted Studies, we are doing our small part of investing in the future of our youth, Western Kentucky University, and our community.”

-The Berta Fund for Excellence brings in experts in the field of gifted education to conduct seminars and presentations designed specifically for the parents of gifted children.
-And because educating gifted students requires teachers as well as parents, The Berta Fund for Excellence also sponsors a professional development seminar for educators to learn how to better address the social and emotional needs of gifted young people in and out of the classroom.
+The Berta Seminar brings in experts in the field of gifted education to help educators and the parents of gifted children learn how to better address the social and emotional needs of gifted young people in and out of the classroom.
 EILA credit is typically available for those needing it.

-Strengths of the Heart: Building Positive Psychological Functioning and Wellbeing
+Educator Session: Strengths of the Heart: Building Positive Psychological Functioning and Wellbeing of Gifted Students

 Parent Session: The Social and Emotional Aspects of Growing Up Gifted